The Best Day Trading Stocks

 Volume and Volatility

 Volume and volatility do change over time, though.
-Specific events may make a stock/ETF very popular for a while, but when the event is over the volume and volatility dry up.
+Specific events may make a stock or ETF popular for a while, but when the event is over, the volume and volatility dry up.
 This cycle may repeat over and over again.
 An example of this is the S&P 500 VIX ST Futures ETN (VXX).

 When the S&P 500 is moving higher, VXX is relatively calm, but when the S&P 500 falls, VXX jumps to life and there's a big jump in volatility and volume.
 Below is a list of the most popular day trading stocks and ETFs.
-All have lots of volume, averaging over 10 million shares per day, but vary in volatility.
+They all have lots of volume, but they vary in volatility.